victorths/conduit/conduit/doc/source/docs/application/configure.md

 # Configuring an Application and its Environment

-This guide covers configuring an Conduit application.
+This guide covers configuring a Conduit application.

 ## Configuration Files